 The most important element in testing patients with frontal lobe impairment is to perform a thorough neurologic exam.
 History should also be obtained from family and close contacts to get a “real idea” of how the patient lives.
 During the exam, it is important to note for behavioral changes such as abulia, inappropriate jocularity (Witzelsucht), insight impairment, confabulation, utilization behavior and environmental dependency (i.e., patients putting on glasses that are not theirs), perseveration, persistence, spontaneous frontal release signs, and incontinence.
 A mental status exam should be completed to evaluate attention (digit span forward and backward, months forward and backward), memory, perseveration and set-shifting ability (Luria alternating sequencing, Trails B, Wisconsin card sorting test), ability to suppress inappropriate response (auditory, visual go-no-go tasks, Stroop testing), word generation (FAS word generation), abstract reasoning, judgment, language, and testing for hemineglect.
 Other exams include olfaction, optokinetic nystagmus testing (with lesions contralateral to the decreased fast phase), hemiparesis or upper motor neuron signs, motor impersistence, gegenhalten (inability to relax muscles for testing of passive range of motion), primitive reflexes, frontal magnetic gait disturbance, and skull shape to suggest a frontal meningioma.
 However, during the exam, it is important to note if the patient was subject to past abuse, recent trauma or psychiatric stress.

-Before a diagnosis of a frontal lobe syndrome, it is important to rule out other causes that may cause cognitive impairment, for example, B12, thyroid function, and syphilis serology if applicable.
+Before diagnosing frontal lobe syndrome, it is important to rule out other causes that may cause cognitive impairment, for example, B12, thyroid function, and syphilis serology if applicable.
 In regards to imaging, MRI may be done to evaluate for atrophy, hematomas, vascular and microvascular pathology.
 Although not as specific or sensitive, CT may be done to rule out acute bleeds or hydrocephalus.
 If there is clinical suspicion for frontotemporal dementia (FTD), neurologists may consider a deoxyglucose PET scan showing decreased activity in the frontal lobe with sparing of the temporal-parietal areas.

 Treatment / Management

 Treatment depends on the type of pathology present.
-For some types of dementia, such as Lewy body, acetylcholinesterase inhibitors have been proven beneficial.
+For some types of dementia, such as Lewy Body, acetylcholinesterase inhibitors have been proven beneficial.
 In contrast, acetylcholinesterase inhibitors in FTD have not been proven helpful.
 Nonmedical treatments include physical and occupational therapy, especially in diseases such as frontotemporal dementia.
 Speech therapy may also be helpful for symptoms like aphasia, apraxia, and dysarthria.
 Pimavanserin, a selective serotonin 5-HT2A inverse agonist, has been suggested as a new therapy for synuclein-associated psychosis.
 Furthermore, as executive functioning declines, it is imperative to provide general support at home such as a caretaker.

 Differentials include etiologies that would also affect the frontal lobe such as: